ccp-eva/cardiac_signal_chimp/README.md

 * Run the `test1` MATLAB script.
    `>> test1`
 * First frame of the video will popup; select the object to track.
-* The tracker script will show subsequent frames with appropriate bounding boxes.
+* The running script will show videos with the selected bounding boxes.
+* After processing the video, the heartrate will print out in Matlab terminal.

 ## Output